r3dact3d/r3dact3d.github.io/_posts/2025-02-20-fabric-cli.md

 Purpose and Key Features
 -------------

-ts primary goal is to make AI tools more accessible to the broader community, particularly developers, system administrators, and other command-line heroes who want to integrate Generative AI into their workflows efficiently.
+The primary goal is to make AI tools more accessible to the broader community, particularly developers, system administrators, and other command-line heroes who want to integrate Generative AI into their workflows efficiently.

+- **Simplification**: Easy for users to leverage LLMs without having to develop their own frameworks or wrappers.
+- **Modularity**: Designed as a collection of modular patterns, allowing users to integrate various LLMs seamlessly into their command-line workflows.
+- **Crowdsourced Prompts**: Diverse set of AI system prompts contributed by the community.

 > Think of getting a deep summary of a youtube video that you are interested in, but don't have the cycles to watch.
 >  Checkout the [Extract Wisdom](https://github.com/danielmiessler/fabric/tree/main/patterns/extract_wisdom) and [Extract Instructions](https://github.com/danielmiessler/fabric/tree/main/patterns/extract_instructions) patterns.
 >
-> Here is an example output from the Extract Wisdom pattern used on the Fabric Origin Story Youtube video [[fabric-origin]]
+> Here is an example output from the Extract Wisdom pattern used on the Fabric Origin Story Youtube video [fabrid-origin](https://r3dact3d.github.io/brain-dump/Fabric/fabric-origin)

-- **Simplification**: Easy for users to leverage LLMs without having to develop their own frameworks or wrappers.
-- **Modularity**: Designed as a collection of modular patterns, allowing users to integrate various LLMs seamlessly into their command-line workflows.
-- **Crowdsourced Prompts**: Diverse set of AI system prompts contributed by the community.

-> Checkout my custom **Patterns** and **Prompts** in my [Second Brain](https://r3dact3d.github.io/brain-dump/)

 * * *